Hope as a place of learning

 Hope teaches in schools about homelessness and poverty, and to all ages.
 This can include talks during harvest festival, but also as part of courses.
 Contact us if you want us to work with your students.
 All staff are DBS screened.

 Students in higher education

-Hope offers placement experience to vocational students who will work in settings like ours, including the disciplines of social work, youth work, social care and occupational therapy.
+Hope offers placement experience to vocational students who will work in settings like ours, including the disciplines of social work, youth work, social care, public health and healthcare therapies.
 We offer a learning environment that offers exposure to the theory as well as the practice that underpins our work, with available literature and resources to guide students to understand the context in which our work occurs.
 This includes both an on-site hard copy library, access to web-based resources and prepared, digested reading lists.

 We advise and support students in other disciplines too, such as marketing, business studies, social enterprise, journalism, and many more, offering opportunities for learning practice, supporting the student and Hope’s work.
 We work with creative arts students on projects involving theatre, creative writing, graphic design, photography, music and other disciplines to create work addressing these issues.

 Students should look out for opportunities through their course organisers, or just ask to come to Hope.
 Contact us to discuss placements or projects or to see if Hope will be right for you.

 Hope welcomes opportunities for academics and institutions to conduct research in any relevant discipline.
 We have hosted major studies from Russell Group and other Universities, including Northampton